• Skip to primary navigation

 Ingredients

 Cabbage: I like the texture and taste of savory cabbage.
-However, use any cabbage you want and shred about three heaping cup fulls for this soup.
+However, use any cabbage you want and shred about three heaping cups for this soup.
+Use any extra for my Vegan Cabbage Alfredo.

 Beans: This hearty white bean cabbage soup features creamy, protein-rich beans, the same ones that make a great White Bean Basil Dip.
 I like to use Great Northern, cannellini beans, or navy beans.